Complexity and randomness in the Heisenberg groups (and beyond): Background

 This remarkable object appears in graph theory and logic.
 There is a wonderful survey, with many readable, full proofs, in Peter Cameron's fine \cite{cameron}.
 As motivation, fix a large $n$, say 100.
 Pick two Erd\H{o}s-Renyi $\frac{1}{2}$-graphs randomly.
 What is the chance they are isomorphic?
 Intuitively, ``small''.
 How small?
 Well, the number of possible one to one maps from $[n]$ to $[n]$ is $n!$ and the number of graphs is $({2})^{\binom{n}{2}}$ so it is at most $n!/2^{\binom{n}{2}}$, small indeed.

 Now, let $n = \infty$.
 Pick two Erd\H{o}s-Renyi $\frac{1}{2}$-graphs at random, independently (flip independent fair coins for each pair of vertices for each graph).
 What is the chance they are isomorphic?
 The surprising answer: the chance is 1 (!).
 This accounts for the label ``the random graph.''
 There are many non-random constructions.
 Let $S$ be the set of all primes that are $1 \mod 4$.
 Put an edge from $p$ to $q$ if $(\frac{p}{q}) = 1$.
 [The Legendre symbol $(\frac{p}{q})=1$ if $q$ is a quadratic residue mod $p$; by reciprocity, this happens if and only if $(\frac{q}{p}) = 1$ so the graph is undirected.]
-The resulting graph is (isomorphic to) the random graph.
+The resulting graph is (isomorphic to) the random graph. \footnote{\possible{Added when updating the manuscript: In response to the present paper, to further investigate the discontinuity in passing from Erd\H{o}s-Renyi graphs $G(n,\frac{1}{2})$ to the random graph $\mcr$, Chatterjee and Diaconis asked in \cite{c-j}: Pick independent $\Gamma_1, \Gamma_2$ $G(n, \frac{1}{2})$ graphs.
+What is the size of the largest induced isomorphic subgraph?
+They show it has order $4 \log_2 n$.}

+In a similar vein, Alon \cite{alon} had shown that a random graph in $G(N, \frac{1}{2})$ is universal in containing all subgraphs of order $k$, where $k$ is of order $\log (N)$ (he has more precise results).}

 These graphs are robust.
 If $\mcr$ is the random graph and $\mcr^\prime$ is obtained from $\mcr$ by deleting any finite number of vertices and edges, then $\mcr^\prime \cong \mcr$.
 If the vertex set is decomposed into finitely many subsets, the induced graph on at least one subset is isomorphic to $\mcr$.